Tomb Raider (OpenLara)Link

 - The OpenLara core's core provided aspect ratio is 4/3

 The OpenLara core has the following option(s) that can be tweaked from the core options menu.
 The default setting is bolded.

 Settings with (Restart) means that core has to be closed for the new setting to be applied on next launch.

 Internal resolution - 320x240

 Water effects - On

 The OpenLara core supports the following device type(s) in the controls menu, bolded device types are the default for the specified user(s):

 User 1 device typesLink

-- RetroPad w/Analog - Joypad - There is no reason to switch to this.
+- RetroPad w/Analog - Joypad - Same as RetroPad.
+There's no reason to switch to this.